Materials

 Bonni Gonzalez, at Harrison Hall

-Kristi Mandigo Kinkor, at Harrison Hall
+Kristy Mandigo Kinkor, at Harrison Hall

 The Painted Leaf, at Painted Leaf

-Wendy McKellar and Meg Johnson, at Sierra Family Practice
+Wendy McKellar, at Sierra Family Practice

-Lace Montgomery, at Harrison Hall
+Elizabeth Mitchell, at Harrison Hall

 Margarita Rangel, at Harrison Hall